 Time for some sweet stuff!

-As you can see from this blog, I don’t bake that often.
+I don’t bake that often.
 Partly because I don’t consider myself much of a baker.
-And out of self-preservation as usually, we’d be eating the lot on our own… 😁
+And also out of self-preservation as usually, we’d be eating the lot on our own… 😁

 To test if the raspberry custard cake would be any good, I made it the weekend before, and this easy-to-make fluffy sponge cake came out very well.